 There are several easy and inexpensive ways to increase a water heater’s operating efficiency and longevity.
 Some things—adding insulation and setting the temperature—have to be done only once.
 Others, such as flushing the tank and checking the anode rod, should be done annually.

-The benefits of caring for your water heater are clear.
+The benefits of caring for water heaters are clear.
 Adding insulation reduces heat loss by up to 45 percent and can shave as much as 9 percent off water-heating costs.
 Flushing sediment from the tank improves efficiency and longevity.